Social Work: PhD & Masters Help

 Sociological Abstracts (sociology & social work -one of my favorites)

-Social Science Premium Collection (new!)
+Social Science Premium Collection

-Social Work Abstracts (social work)
+Social Work Abstracts (social work theory, practice, case studies)

 Social Services Abstracts (social services)